Andresr35/ticTacToe/README.md

-# ticTacToe
+# TicTacToe
-Game project for the odin project
+### Game project for the odin project

+- This game shows usage of modules, factories, and event handlers in javascript.